ngaskill/apioarchitect.wedeploy.io/content/onboarding/index.md

 # Are you ready to take your API to the next level?

-Click on _Get Started_ button to start the guide!
+Click the _Get Started_ button to start the guide!